michael7101/Titanic-Machine-Learning-kaggle-Competition/README.md

 #### About:
 My purpose for entering this challenge is to learn and practice my data analysis skills.
 In this competition, we use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
-The full details of the competition are at https://www.kaggle.com/c/titanic.
+The full details of the competition are [here.](https://www.kaggle.com/c/titanic)

 #### Skill Learnt:
 - Python basics